fernandoacorreia/flex-and-python-test/README.txt

 1. Start the server:
 On a Windows environment, run start-server.cmd.
-Or do this: cd server dev_appserver.py --debug --address=localhost --port=8080 .
+Or do this: dev_appserver.py --debug --address=localhost --port=8080 server

-2. Execute the Python client to see its help message: cd python-client python client.py
+2. Execute the Python client to see its help message and insert some example records: cd python-client python client.py python client.py initialize

 3. Open the Flex client in the Web browser: cd flex-client